LuckyStream/Practical-02/README.md

 ```bash
 python llm_comparison.ipynb
 ```
-- Visualize the difference of Mistral and Llama 3.2 by their speed
+- Visualize the difference of Mistral and Llama 3.2 by their Avg Response score, Avg Query Time, and Avg Query Memory

 ## Team